ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Enabling Lookup Plugins
 +++++++++++++++++++++++

-You can activate a custom lookup by either dropping it into a ``lookup_plugins`` directory adjacent to your play or inside a role or by putting it in one of the lookup directory sources configured in :doc:`ansible.cfg <../config>`.
+You can activate a custom lookup by either dropping it into a ``lookup_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the lookup directory sources configured in :doc:`ansible.cfg <../config>`.

 .. _using_lookup: